Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Evaluation

 \textbf{Baselines.} We compare our proposed \AttackName with four representative LVLM attacks~\cite{cuiRobustnessLargeMultimodal2024, schlarmannAdversarialRobustnessMultiModal2023, dongHowRobustGoogles2023, wangBreakVisualPerception2024}, as well as three transfer-based attacks originally designed for ViTs~\cite{wei2022towards, zhangTransferable2023}.
 Specifically, TGR~\cite{zhangTransferable2023} regularizes token gradients to reduce variance and concentrate perturbations on more transferable components, while PNA and PatchOut~\cite{wei2022towards} improve transferability by treating attention weights as constants and randomly masking patches during backpropagation.
 We adapt these transfer-based methods to the LVLM setting by integrating them into the framework of \citet{cuiRobustnessLargeMultimodal2024}.

 \textbf{Attack Setting.} For each image, we obtain a concise description $T_d$ from GPT-4o using the prompt ``Describe this image in a short sentence.''
 Perturbations are bounded by $\epsilon = 8/255$ under the $\ell_\infty$ norm and optimized with PGD using $K = 100$ steps and step size $\alpha = 1/255$.
 We set the default values of base ratio $r = 0.2$ and relevance threshold $\tau = 0.3$.
+All experiments are performed on a cluster equipped with NVIDIA GeForce RTX 4090 GPUs.